IEEE 802.11af White-Fi Technology

 - an overview of the IEEE 802.11af or White-Fi proposal for Wi-Fi using the TV White spaces using cognitive radio technology.

 White-fi is a term being used to describe the use of a Wi-Fi technology within the TV unused spectrum, or TV white space.
 The IEEE 802.11af working group has been set up to define a standard to implement this.

 With a number of administrations around the globe taking a more flexible approach to spectrum allocations, the idea of low power systems that are able to work within portions of spectrum that may need to be kept clear of high power transmitters to ensure coverage areas do not overlap is being seriously investigated.

-When using systems like white-fi, IEEE 802.11af that use TV white space, the overall system must not cause interference to the primary users.
+When using systems like White-Fi technology, IEEE 802.11af that use TV white space, the overall system must not cause interference to the primary users.
 With processing technology developing further, this is now becoming more of a possibility.

 Benefits of IEEE 802.11af, White-Fi

 There are many benefits for a system such as IEEE 802.11af from using TV white space.
-While the exact nature of the IEEE 802.11af system has not been fully defined, it is still possible to see many of the benefits that can be gained:
+While the exact nature of the IEEE 802.11af system has not been fully defined, it is still possible to see many of the benefits that can be gained from White-Fi technology:

 Looking at these benefits, it is believed that the White-Fi system offers sufficient advantages to enable development to be undertaken.